lechnerc77/azd-compatibility-azure-function/README.md

 [...]
 ```

-With this swing we can now dive in the topic itself.
-In general ths feature gives your additional degrees of freedom by enabling you to customizing your `azd` workflow.
-This means that at certain points in the `azd` command execution.
+With this swing let us dive in the topic itself.
+In general, this feature gives you additional degrees of freedom by enabling further customization of the `azd` workflow.
+This means that at certain points in the `azd` command execution you can add custom logic.
 Why would you need that?
 Sometimes you might want to execute additional scripted tasks e.g., after your infrastructure was provisioned.
 With this release you can do that.

-The `azd` team distinguishes two categories of of those hooks namely command hooks and service lifecycle hooks.
+`azd` distinguishes two categories of hooks namely *command hooks* and *service lifecycle hooks*.
 You can hook your custom logic before and after the command/service lifecycle event.
 You find the complete list of the supported commands in the [documentation](https://learn.microsoft.com/azure/developer/azure-developer-cli/azd-extensibility).

-> 📝 Remark: The list of commands in the announcement [blog post](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-february-2023-release/#new-templates-dapr-python-javascript-and-java) is not complete (the *infradelete events are missing for example), so I recommend to refer to the documentation.
+> 📝 Remark: The list of commands in the announcement [blog post](https://devblogs.microsoft.com/azure-sdk/azure-developer-cli-azd-february-2023-release/#new-templates-dapr-python-javascript-and-java) is not complete (the *infradelete events are missing for example), so I recommend to refer to the documentation to get the complete list.

 That sounds like a useful feature.
 I do not have the necessity of these hooks in the Azure Functions project but I have it in another project, so why not give it a spin and play a bit around with these hooks.